In this article

 What is expense reimbursement?

-Importance of expense reimbursement
+The importance of employee expense reimbursement

-As a bonus, when you reimburse your employees for work-related expenses, you may be able to deduct many of those expenses come tax time—effectively lowering your taxable income for the year.
+As a bonus, when you reimburse your employees for work-related expenses, you may be able to deduct many of those expenses come tax time, effectively lowering your taxable income for the year.

-Common examples of expense reimbursement
+Common examples of reimbursable expenses

 Business travel